 There is insufficient evidence to indicate that Mauritius is free from glanders.
-Although the country has never reported a case of glanders to the OIE, there is a lack of published information about horse diseases in Mauritius.
+Although the country has never reported a case of glanders to the WOAH, there is a lack of published information about horse diseases in Mauritius.
 An audit of horse health systems in Mauritius was conducted by the European Union in 2008 and identified '... operational and technical shortcomings, related to the export procedure of horses to the European Union, and systemic deficiencies related to the animal health controls and rules for import into the country ...'
 (European Commission audit report of animal health in Mauritius, 2009).
 Major export markets, such as the European Union and the United States, do not recognise Mauritius as glanders free and require imported horses to undergo testing.
-As a result, Australia would need to conduct a detailed assessment about the horse health system and border controls in Mauritius.
+Australia has not assessed any African countries for exporting horses or their reproductive material.